sfninja/thetool/README.md

 To analyze: open Chrome DevTools, go to Memory tab, click load button, select file with data.

+`--samplingInterval` option is available: average sample interval in bytes, poisson distribution is used for the intervals.
+The default value is 32768 bytes

 ### Allocation Memory Profiler

 ```bash